Kine-Technology/kine-protocol/docs/contract overview.md

 KineOracle is built upon [*Compound Oracle*](https://compound.finance/docs/prices).
 Kine reutilize compound's `OpenOraclePriceData` contract to store reported prices, and built a customized view contract `KineOracle` to store prices that are signed by Kine reporter.
 For the tokens that have price in compound's `UniswapAnchoredView`, `KineOracle` will directly get price from it; for the token prices (kMCD, kine) that owned by Kine, `KineOracle` will maintain by itself using similar logics as `UniswapAnchoredView`.

-Since kMCD price is always changing together with Kine vault kUSD balance, and which two are both coming from Kine off-chain systems, we have an additional contract - Kaptain to report the prices together with the vault kUSD balance change.
-So Kaptain contract is Kine system's treasury account.
+Since kMCD price is always changing together with Kine vault kUSD balance, and which two are both coming from Kine Exchange, we have an additional contract - `Kaptain` to report the prices together with the vault kUSD balance change.
+So Kaptain contract is Kine Exchange's treasury account.

 <span style="color:green">**Post Prices**</green>